uk000/goto/scenarios.md

 # Scenario: Use HTTP client to send requests and track results

-A very simple use case is to send HTTP traffic to one or more servers for a period of time, and collect the results per destination.
+A very simple use case is to send HTTP traffic to one or more servers for a period of time and collect the results per destination.
 To add more to it, you may want to send different kinds of HTTP requests (methods, headers), receive same/different response headers from those destinations, and track how the various destinations responded over the duration of the test in terms of response counts by status code, by header, etc.

 `Goto` as a client tool allows you to script a test like.
-You can run multiple instances of `goto` as clients and servers, and then use APIs tO;
+You can run multiple instances of `goto` as clients and servers, and then use APIs to:
 - configure requests and responses,
 - trigger tests in multiple steps/iterations, and
 - get results